-- A token should be something that the child can see, touch, and/or count. - Child must be able to store and/or see how many tokens earned. - Child must be able to exchange the tokens for actual rewards (back-up reinforcers) as frequently as necessary to maintain the child's motivation.
-Child should not be able to obtain a token from sources other than the - parent, teacher, aide, etc. Child must know the token can be exchanged for various desirable rewards and be able to know in advance how many tokens are needed to "purchase" particular rewards.
-We can tell how much they value the tokens by how they take care of them, how they respond when they are - tokens by how they take care of them, how they respond when they are administered, and even if they try to take them from other children.
-In some cases, tokens may be tally marks, etc., but other than this, the token should not be so large or small that the child is prevented form - token should not be so large or small that the child is prevented form handling it.
+- A token should be something that the child can see, touch, and/or count. - Child must be able to store and/or see how many tokens earned. - Child must be able to exchange the tokens for actual rewards (back-up reinforcers) as frequently as necessary to maintain the child's motivation. - Child should not be able to obtain a token from sources other than the parent, teacher, aide, etc. - Child must know the token can be exchanged for various desirable rewards and be able to know in advance how many tokens are needed to "purchase" particular rewards.
+We can tell how much they value the tokens by how they take care of them, how they respond when they are administered, and even if they try to take them from other children. - In some cases, tokens may be tally marks, etc., but other than this, the token should not be so large or small that the child is prevented form handling it.